litestar-org/litestar/docs/usage/security/abstract-authentication-middleware.rst

     app = Litestar(route_handlers=[...], middleware=[auth_mw])

-That's it.
+That is it.
 The ``JWTAuthenticationMiddleware`` will now run for every request, and we would be able to access these in a http route handler in the following way:

 .. code-block:: python